 - Premix the water and bone broth and pour into the skillet

-- Add onion powder, balsamic, rosemary and nutpods (or your choice of cream replacement)
+- Add salt, onion powder, balsamic, rosemary and coconut milk (or your choice of cream replacement)

 - Bring to a simmer and cook until the liquid starts to reduce (about 3-5 minutes)

-- Reduce heat and add in the starch/flour slowly (1/2 tablespoon at a time) and whisk into the sauce
+- Reduce heat and add in the gelatin/flour slowly and whisk into the sauce

 - Keep whisking as the sauce thickens